GoogleChrome/web.dev/src/site/content/en/learn/html/template/index.md

 [`appendChild()`](https://developer.mozilla.org/docs/Web/API/Node/appendChild), but the cloned template contents were appended to an encapsulated shadow DOM.

+Notice how the stars went back to being unstyled radio buttons?
 Being part of a shadow DOM rather than the standard DOM, the styling within Codepen's CSS tab does not apply.
-The CSS tab styles are scoped to the document, not to the shadow DOM, so the styles aren't applied.
+That tab's CSS styles are scoped to the document, not to the shadow DOM, so the styles aren't applied.
 We have to create encapsulated styles to style our encapsulated Shadow DOM content.